-The Marine Science and Environmental Field Station is a facility of the School of Natural Sciences and Mathematics at the Richard Stockton College of NJ.
+The Marine Field Station is a facility of the School of Natural Sciences and Mathematics at the Stockton University.
 The Field Station is used as a teaching and research destination for numerous NAMS' academic programs, including foremost the marine science program, as well as biology, environmental studies, geology, and the professional science masters program.

-The College has contracted with SW Boatworks of Lamoine, ME to build a 36' x 13' x 4' research vessel.
-The new vessel will serve expanding needs in the coastal sciences, including offshore bottom mapping, ROV video observations, increased oceanography fieldwork and scientific diving.
-The R/V will also support oyster monitoring and restoration efforts in the Mullica River and in general provide a much larger platform for both teaching and research.
-To follow progress on the construction follow the Field Station on facebook at "stocktonfieldstation".
+The 36' x 14' R/V Petrel is in service.
+The Maine-built vessel will serve expanding needs in the coastal sciences, including offshore bottom mapping, ROV video observations, increased oceanography fieldwork and scientific diving.
+The Petrel will also support oyster monitoring and restoration efforts in the Mullica River and in general provide a much larger platform for both teaching and research.
+To follow the R/V Petrel this summer check out the Field Station on facebook at "stocktonfieldstation".

 Feel free to contact us should you have any questions regarding the Field Station's academic or research programs.
 For a recent Activities Report click here.
 For Google map directions, click here and then select "Stockton Properties, Nacote Stations".
 To see what we do on a daily basis, follow us on Facebook...